CSCfi/Kielipankki-korp-ansible/README.md

 By default, some files are downloaded locally into `~/Downloads`.
 If you do not wish to use that directory, specify an alternative using `--extra-vars "local_download_dir=your/path/here"`.

+### Recompilation of frontend

+The script will recompile the frontend in case of changes (including new news).
+You can force the recompilation and reinstallation of the frontend using the `force_compile` parameter, e.g.:

+$ ansible-playbook -vi inventories/korp2 site.yml -t korp-frontend -e force_compile=true

+### Install only new news

+To just update the news information you can start later in the script:

+$ ansible-playbook -vi inventories/korp2 site.yml -t korp-frontend --start-at="update worktrees" -e force_compile=true